temken/raytracer/README.md

 - [ ] Normal textures especially for glass surfaces, but not just
 - [ ] Check out BSDF
 - [ ] Print preview of image downscaled in terminal
+- [ ] Composite object class with std::vector<Object*>.
+Where Objects are all 2D objects.
+- [ ] Look into ogb mesh files.